 However, that is not to say that all Chinese green teas are bad, not at all.
 There are some tea producing regions in China which are not that polluted and much cleaner – this is something for you to investigate if you want to buy Chinese green tea.

 Pesticides are commonly used to grow green tea and if you are looking to buy the best quality green tea, make sure it’s organic.
 Like this, you at least have one thing less to worry about.
 You don’t want to drink green tea with an addition of pesticides, do you?
 But make sure that the organic green tea you buy is certified organic as otherwise, you may not be getting genuine organic green tea.

 When buying organic green tea also pay attention to its origins – if it comes from a polluted region in China, it can still be contaminated with various toxins.

 A good quality organic green tea may be difficult to find in supermarkets and local shops so the best is to buy it online.
-One of the websites you can buy it from is The Tea Makers of London.
+One of the websites you can buy it from is The Tea Makers of London (you can also find them on Amazon).
 I had a pleasure of sampling some of their green teas and what I really like about their website is that they explain everything about each tea, how it’s made and where it comes from.